MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.402.md

 (2) If the information in paragraph (o)(1) of this section is not available, the guaranty agency uses the following formulas to determine the amount eligible for discharge:

 (i) In the case of a student who fails to attend or whose withdrawal or termination date is before October 7, 2000 and who completes less than 60 percent of the loan period, the guaranty agency discharges the lesser of the institutional charges unearned or the loan amount.
-The guaranty agency determines the amount of the institutional charges unearned by -
+The guaranty agency determines the amount of the institutional charges unearned by—

 (A) Calculating the ratio of the amount of time in the loan period after the student's last day of attendance to the actual length of the loan period; and

 (B) Multiplying the resulting factor by the institutional charges assessed the student for the loan period.

 (ii) In the case of a student who fails to attend or whose withdrawal or termination date is on or after October 7, 2000 and who completes less than 60 percent of the loan period, the guaranty agency discharges the loan amount unearned.
-The guaranty agency determines the loan amount unearned by -
+The guaranty agency determines the loan amount unearned by—

 (A) Calculating the ratio of the amount of time remaining in the loan period after the student's last day of attendance to the actual length of the loan period; and